Uberspace/lab/source/guide_postgresql.rst

 PostgreSQL_ is a free and object-relational database system.
 It is also compatible to the familiar SQL standard.
 More details are available in the Wikipedia_.

-Some projects (e.g. Miniflux2) require PostgreSQL and many others support it as an alternative to MySQL.
+Some projects (e.g. Miniflux2 and Matrix) require PostgreSQL and many others support it as an alternative to MySQL.

 License
 =======